Bassil-Lab/Zurn-et-al-2020-G3-Blackberry-SSC/python_code/readme.txt

 make_combined_genotype_table.py requires 4 arguments:

--g --sample_genotypes This the path and file name to a one column file that contains a text file that conatins the path and file name to all vcf files being used.
+-g --sample_genotypes This the path and file name to a one column text file that conatins the path and file name to all vcf files being used.
 All samples must be in the same order.
--d --sample_depths This the path and file name to a one column file that contains a text file that contains the path and file names to all the depth files being used.
+-d --sample_depths This the path and file name to a one column text file contains the path and file names to all the depth files being used.
 All samples must be in the same order.
--s --sample_names This the path and file name to a one column file that contains a text file that contains all the short sample names.
+-s --sample_names This the path and file name to a one column text file contains all the short sample names.
 All samples must be in the same order.
 -o --out_file This is the path and file name to output.

 Example useage: ./make_combined_genotype_table.py -g /path/to/sample_genotypes.txt -d /path/to/sample_depths.txt -s /path/to/sample_depths.txt -o /path/to/my/output_table.tsv